Do You Have a solid Shipping Strategy?

 If you are currently a business owner you are most likely creating your brand every day right?
 It’s the face of who your company is but when it comes to shipping you’re most likely not delivering your products on your own but someone else is who probably doesn’t care about your personal brand as much as you do.
 Shopify says it right, “It can feel like you’re handing your brand over to a stranger…With some thought and planning, however, it doesn’t have to feel that way – which is a good thing, because shipping is a key part of your business.
 It’s the point where a customer finally experiences your product in person, and it can also represent a major expense in your business, depending on your shipping strategy.”

-If you are not already working on this maybe start considering it because there are constantly new products you could be using that you might be unaware of.
+If you are not already working on your small business shipping strategy, maybe start considering it because there are constantly new products you could be using that you might be unaware of.
 Better yet, this is where FirstMile can be of use; your sales rep will always be introducing new products to you that will most likely fit your company better than your average shipping options.
 Plus you will be saving money!
 We want to briefly review some of the basics in choosing your strategy and questions to ask you.
 (Information from Shopify)

 - Choosing your shipping rates and methods